OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 * There is a need to support "programming" without having to learn a programming language.
 The GeoProcessor allows people to program a workflow using pre-built commands that do not require programming Python or another language.
-The GeoProcessor workflow language is "programming by convention" that relies on using unique identifiers for data objects, and common processing commands.
+The GeoProcessor workflow uses "programming by convention" that relies on using unique identifiers for data objects, and common processing commands.

 * There is often a need to share and version control workflows.
 GeoProcessor workflows are simple text files that can be shared, for example by email or zip file.
-Because workflows are text files, they can also be version-controlled in software such as Git, and easily viewed on GitHub or other version control cloud platforms.
+Because workflows are text files, they can also be version-controlled in software such as Git, and can be easily viewed on GitHub or other version control cloud platforms.

 * There is a need to easily scale processing.
 The GeoProcessor is designed to handle large datasets and workflows, with features to evaluate and troubleshoot performance.
+Often, a workflow can be processed on a limited dataset and can then be scaled to process large datasets.

-* The cost of commercial software may be a major barrier, in particular for organizations that use the software on a limited basis.
+* The cost of commercial software may be a barrier to adopting geographic information system (GIS) tools, in particular for organizations that use the software on a limited basis.
 The GeoProcessor is intended as a production tool for those who use free open source QGIS software.
-OWF is also developing an ArcGIS version of the GeoProcessor.
+OWF is also developing an ArcGIS Pro version of the GeoProcessor for organizations that have invested in Esri software.

 * There is a need for tools that can automate spatial data processing without requiring extensive GIS skills.
 The GeoProcessor is designed to present geoprocessing workflows using terminology